Hyderabad Metro: Ridership

-Trains are initially being operated at a frequency of 3 minutes in very peak hours and every 5 minutes in peak hours (between Miyapur-LB Nagar) and 4 minutes in peak hours (between Hi-Tec City/ Ameerpet-Nagole), though maximum achievable frequency is every 90 seconds.
-Similarly, three-car trains are being used currently, though it is planned to use six-car trains in the future.
+Trains are initially being operated at a frequency of 3 minutes in extreme peak hours, every 5 minutes in peak hours (between Miyapur-LB Nagar), and 4 minutes in peak hours (between Hi-Tec City/ Ameerpet-Nagole), though the maximum achievable frequency is every 90 seconds.
+Three-car trains are being used, though it is planned to use six-car trains in the future.

 In December 2017, Hyderabad Metro Rail launched its mobile app, TSavaari.
-Hyderabad Metro timings are available on T-Savari app.
-Ola Cabs and Uber tied up its services with app.
+Hyderabad Metro timings are available on the app.
+Ola Cabs and Uber tied up their services with the app.

 In May 2022, Hyderabad Metro Managing Director N.V.S.
-Reddy ruled out possibility of attaching one single or double coach to three-coach train sets.
-Each three-coach train can take between 900-1,000 passengers per trip and the project has been envisaged in such a manner that another three-coach set rake can be attached to make them into six-coach trains with the stations/depots too already planned for the increased length of the trains.
-L&T Metro Rail has been using 53 train sets of three coaches each with four three-coach sets under repair or maintenance undertaken using special software based on Internet of Things.
-Hyderabad Metro Rail crossed 100 million cumulative ridership milestone in just 671 days.
-In February 2023, Hyderabad Metro announced that Folding cycles are allowed on Metro, which are of the size of a 40kg bag, but only during non-peak hours.
+Reddy ruled out the possibility of attaching one single or double coach to three-coach train sets.
+Each three-coach train can take between 900-1,000 passengers per trip, and the project has been envisaged in such a manner that another three-coach set rake can be attached to make them into six-coach trains, with the stations/depots also already planned for the increased length of the trains.
+L&T Metro Rail has been using 53 train sets of three coaches each, with four three-coach sets under repair or maintenance undertaken using special software based on the Internet of Things.

+Hyderabad Metro Rail crossed the 100 million cumulative ridership milestone in just 671 days.

+In February 2023, Hyderabad Metro announced that folding cycles are allowed on Metro, which are of the size of a 40 kg bag, but only during non-peak hours.

 Last-mile connectivity

-In order to enhance first and last mile connectivity of Hyderabad Metro Rail, Svida Mobility Pvt Ltd, an urban mobility services startup signed a Memorandum of Understanding (MoU) with the L&T Metro Rail Hyderabad Limited (L&TMRHL) with plans to scale up their feeder vehicle services.
+In order to enhance first and last mile connectivity of Hyderabad Metro Rail, Svida Mobility Pvt Ltd, an urban mobility services startup, signed a memorandum of understanding with the L&T Metro Rail Hyderabad Limited (L&TMRHL) with plans to scale up their feeder vehicle services.
 Svida offers services via a robust AI-enabled tech platform, which provides the booking of feeder vehicles.
-Svida Mobility Pvt Ltd is L&TMRHL authorised feeder service provider since 2019.
-The first and last mile connectivity routes, across seven metro stations - Raidurg, Parade ground, Mettuguda, LB Nagar, Uppal, KPHB and Miyapur- use e-Autos and Tata wingers.
-On 21 April 2022, Hyderabad metro launched its electric auto services in collaboration with AI-enabled ride-hailing mobility platform MetroRide.
+Svida Mobility Pvt Ltd has been an L&TMRHL authorised feeder service provider since 2019.
+The first and last mile connectivity routes, across seven metro stations - Raidurg, Parade ground, Mettuguda, LB Nagar, Uppal, KPHB and Miyapur - use e-Autos and Tata wingers.
+On 21 April 2022, Hyderabad Metro launched its electric auto services in collaboration with the AI-enabled ride-hailing mobility platform MetroRide.
 The services were launched at two metro stations - Parade Grounds and Raidurg Stations.

 Cost

-The initial official estimated cost of the 72 km long Metro project stood at ₹14132 crore.
-The State Government decided to bear 10% of it, while L&T was to bear the remaining 90% of the cost.
+The initial official estimated cost of the 72 km long metro project stood at ₹14132 crore.
+The state government decided to bear 10% of the cost, while L&T was to bear the remaining 90%.
 The construction work which was supposed to commence on 3 March 2011 commenced in 2012.
 In March 2012, the cost of the project was revised upwards to ₹15957 crore.
 This has been further revised upwards to ₹18800 crore (as of November 2017).